grexai/unsupervised-microscopy-image-registration/README.md

 Use code from matlab_scripts/imreg_annotation.m
-There will be simple image reading procedures, example of loading imagepairs into CP select tools, example of saving the landmark annotations, visualization codes to ovelay the aligned images for validation
+There will be simple image reading procedures, example of loading imagepairs into CPselect tool, example of saving the landmark annotations, visualization codes to ovelay the aligned images for validation
 <br><br>